 "Once your fundamentals are solid, you are on firm footing and ready to move forward and enhance your ED’s functions," Dr. Pilgrim says.

 2. Right-sizing Key Interfaces: Innovative Opportunities to Leverage Your ED

-"Delivering on your ED’s baseline responsibilities...shouldn’t be minimized, but it doesn’t represent the full spectrum of value your ED can deliver in an evolving environment," Dr. Pilgrim explains, "The real opportunities include using the ED as an initiator for care transitions, while enhancing the ED’s role with the large number of patients with intermediate and complex chronic conditions seen in emergency departments."
+"Delivering on your ED’s baseline responsibilities...shouldn’t be minimized, but it doesn’t represent the full spectrum of value your ED can deliver in an evolving environment," Dr. Pilgrim explains, "The real opportunities include using the ED as an initiator for care transitions while enhancing the ED’s role with a large number of patients with intermediate and complex chronic conditions seen in emergency departments."